Resurgence and Riemann--Hilbert problems for orientifolded conifolds: SO/Sp Chern--Simons theory and the primitive quantum dilogarithm

-Consider the deformed conifold, defined by $z_1 z_4 - z_2 z_3 = \mu$ in $\mathbb{C}^4$.
+Consider the deformed conifold, defined by $z_1z_4-z_2z_3=\mu$ in $\mathbb C^4$.
 Topologically, it is the cotangent bundle $T^*S^3$.
-The effective theory of wrapping $N$ $D3$ branes over $S^3$ can be described by $SU(N)$ Chern--Simons theory on $S^3$.
-At large $N$ there is a dual description in terms of a blowup geometry where the $S^3$ is replaced by a $\mathbb{P}^1$ of finite size; this is the string-theoretic prototype of geometric transitions in Calabi--Yau threefolds \cite{gopakumar-2001-d6b8f4c3}.
+The effective theory of wrapping $N$ $D3$ branes over $S^3$ can be described by $\SU(N)$ Chern--Simons theory on $S^3$.
+At large $N$ there is a dual description in terms of a blowup geometry where the $S^3$ is replaced by a $\mathbb P^1$ of finite size; this is the string-theoretic prototype of geometric transitions in Calabi--Yau threefolds \cite{gopakumar-2001-d6b8f4c3}.

-In \cite{sinha-2000-c6cf9be1} this duality was extended to the $\SO/\Sp$ cases.
-Their approach is to start with the duality for the $SU$ gauge group and then orientifold both sides.
-On the $S^3$ conifold side, we consider the involution which leaves the $S^3$ invariant.
-This orientifolding gives us $\SO(N)$ or $\Sp(N)$ Chern--Simons theories on $S^3$.
+Sinha and Vafa \cite{sinha-2000-c6cf9be1} extended this duality to the $\SO/\Sp$ cases.
+Their approach is to start with the duality for the $\SU$ gauge group and then orientifold both sides.
+On the $S^3$ conifold side, we consider the involution